PrestaShop/ps_emailalerts/Readme.md

 ## About

-Sends e-mail notifications to customers and merchants.
+Sends e-mail notifications to customers and merchants regarding stock and order modifications.

 ## Contributing